nuodb/nuodb-cp-docs/content/docs/administration/user-management.md

   noindex: false # false (default) or true
 ---

-This document describes how to create and manage users and control their access privileges.
+This document describes how to create and manage users and configure user access privileges.

 ## API concepts